corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

 section_menu: corda-5-dev-preview
 ---

-# Named Queries

-This document companions the design document for the [Persistence Service API](../persistence-service-api/) to detail and illustrate usage of the `query` functions.
+This guide explains how to use the `query` functions.

-For information how to call named-query APIs from HTTP RPC, see [HTTP RPC Named Query API](../http-named-query-api/).
+For instructions on how to call named-query APIs from HTTP-RPC, see the [HTTP-RPC Named Query API](http-named-query-api.md) guide.

-## What are named queries?
+Named queries:

-- Named queries are static `Strings` defined on JPA entities using the `@NamedQuery` annotation.
+* Are static `Strings` defined on JPA entities using the `@NamedQuery` annotation.
-- They are given a name and can be executed by the Persistence Service Query APIs.
+* Are given a name and can be executed by the `PersistenceService` query APIs.
-- They are like stored procedures, they are written in JPQL and are similar to SQL, but they query for entities rather than tables.
+* Are like stored procedures, they are written in JPQL and are similar to SQL, but they query for entities rather than tables.
-- They require fully qualified class names of entity classes.
+* Require fully qualified class names of entity classes.
-- They support named parameters allowing users to input data into WHERE clauses.
+* Support named parameters allowing users to input data into `WHERE` clauses.

-- Named parameters are prefixed with a colon in the query string.
+Named parameters are prefixed with a colon in the query string.

 ## How to create a named-query cursor

-The `PersistenceService` provides several Query APIs which take at a minimum the name of a named-query and a map of named parameters.
+The `PersistenceService` provides several query APIs which take (at a minimum) the name of a named-query and a map of named parameters.

-Use these to create a named-query `Cursor` object which can then be polled for results.
+Use these to create a named-query `Cursor` object which can then be polled for results:

 ```kotlin
 fun <R> query(